 You can read related TIP SHEETS AND PUBLICATIONS to improve performance and save energy, accumulated over time by the DOE Advanced Manufacturing Office.

-Explore additional resources specific to Better Plants partners and connect with the motors-subject matter expert below.
+Learn more with the MOTOR SYSTEM INFO CARD, explore additional resources specific to Better Plants partners and connect with the motors-subject matter expert below.

 Improving Motor and Drive System Performance: A Sourcebook for Industry.
 Second Edition, February 2014.